Section Navigation

 This enquiry builds upon what pupils learnt about medieval Islamic civilisations (EQ3 and EQ5).
 It builds towards learning about the Transatlantic Slave Trade and colonisation in Year 8, ensuring that all pupils know about the richness and diversity of ‘pre-colonial’ Africa.

 Pupils learn about how fourteenth-century England responded to a disastrous disease, using John Hatcher’s study of one English village (Walsham le Willows).
+They will then analyse the wider impacts (long and short term) of the Black Death.

 *This enquiry is assessed with an essay.